Rhinoplasty Michigan Specialists

 - Aesthetic facial ratios

-Every single nose is unique and therefore, every single rhinoplasty surgery is performed differently.
-As opposed to common belief there is no specific technique used when working with patients from African descent.
-People with African descent tend to see certain patterns in their nasal structures including wide nostrils, wide or low nasal bridges, and a large or poorly projected nasal tip.
-If your nose takes on one of the aforementioned structures, your rhinoplasty surgeon will reshape your nose according to your desired shape whether you come from African descent or not.
+Every nose is unique and therefore, every surgery is performed differently.
+As opposed to common belief there is no specific technique used when working with patients from certain ethnic descents.
+It is true that people of African descent, for example, tend to see certain patterns in their nasal structures including wide nostrils, wide or low nasal bridges, and a large or poorly projected nasal tip.
+If your nose takes on one of these features, your surgeon will reshape your nose accordingly.

 Request a consultation

-Fill out the form below and a local specialist will reach out to you as soon as possible
+A local specialist will reach out to you as soon as possible to discuss your options.
+We look forward to meeting you!

-Join The Hundreds Of Happy Patients Who Have Chosen Rhinoplasty Today
+Join Hundreds Of Michigan Patients Who Have Chosen Rhinoplasty Today